 The most common symptom is pain on the heel bone.
 The pain may come on suddenly or increase over time.

 If a bruised heel is due to a one-off activity such as a fall from a height, adequate treatments are needed to let the bruise heel.
 Treatment may include wearing a boot or changing footwear.
 Activity modification will also be required, such as reducing daily walking to a tolerated level.
 If the injury is occurring from overtraining, training loads and volume will need to be reduced or modified.
-Like all injuries, specific recommendations are based on your circumstances and injury.
+Like all injuries, specific recommendations are based on your individual circumstances and injury.
 Please see one of our Balmain sports chiropractors or physiotherapists to be individualised advice.